mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

     USER ||--o{ NOTIFICATION : receives
 ```

-✅ **Confirmed**: MongoDB via Mongoose ODM.
+✅ **Confirmed**: PostgreSQL via Prisma ORM.

-⚠️ **Not documented — this diagram is a hypothesis, not a schema.** No `models/` file contents were provided, so collection names, field definitions, indexes, and actual relationships (e.g., is `follows` its own collection or an array on `User`? are reactions a subdocument on `Post` or their own collection?) are unverified.
+⚠️ **Not documented — this diagram is a hypothesis, not a schema.** No `prisma/schema.prisma` contents were provided, so table names, column definitions, indexes, and actual relations (e.g., is `follows` its own join table or a many-to-many relation field on `User`? are reactions their own table or a composite-keyed join table against `Post` and `User`?) are unverified.
 The entities and edges above are drawn from the frontend's *feature* list (users create posts, follow other users, send messages, react/comment on posts, receive notifications) — they describe the product's data shape, not the database's.
-Validate against `models/` before treating this as documentation.
+Validate against `prisma/schema.prisma` before treating this as documentation.

 ---